-This strategy obviously doesn’t apply to first-time cruisers, but when you finally do get on board, I highly recommend making an on-board booking to save money on your next cruise.
-You will save 10% off the regular cruise fare plus receive an on-board credit.
+This strategy obviously doesn’t apply to first-time cruisers, but when you finally do get on the ship, I highly recommend making an onboard booking to save money on your next cruise.
+You'll save 10% off the regular cruise fare plus receive onboard credit.
 There are a few restrictions and requirements, so be sure to read the fine print.
-You can cancel and get a refund of the deposit, if you get home and change your mind; but you can’t get the discount once you’ve left the ship.
+You can cancel and get a refund of the deposit, if you get home and change your mind, but you can’t get the discount once you’ve left the ship.
 If in doubt, book it.
 Recently, DCL began allowing you to book a placeholder instead of an actual sail date.
 This way, you can wait and assign the booking to a particular sailing after you get home.

-I use a travel agent to book my Disney cruises, because some agents give a large on-board credit.
-Some people prefer not to use a travel agent, because it means giving up control of certain aspects of their reservations; but for our family, the “free” money is just too much to turn down.
+I use a travel agent to book my Disney cruises, because she give a large, onboard credit.
+Some people prefer not to use a travel agent, because it means giving up control of certain aspects of their reservations.
+But for our family, the “free” money is just too much to turn down.
 You can use your credit for spa treatments, gratuities, shore excursions booked through DCL, gift shop purchases, and alcoholic beverages.

 Prices vary greatly for the exact same itinerary depending on the time of year that you sail.
 Prices are much higher - sometimes even double - when kids are out of school.
-I know that a lot of people have to adhere to school calendars, so this is not an option for everyone, but if you can sail during the off season - extend a long weekend, perhaps - you can save quite a bit of money.
+I know that a lot of people have to adhere to school calendars, so this isn't an option for everyone, but if you can sail during the off-season - extend a long weekend, perhaps - you can save quite a bit of money.

 4/Use Disney Visa Rewards Card

-You can get a $50 on-board credit, if you use the Disney Visa Rewards Card to pay for your cruise.
-You also earn Disney Dollars every time that you use the card; those dollars can be redeemed at Walt Disney World, Walt Disneyland, DCL, or the Disney Store.
-Depending on which type of card you get (premier or regular), you earn a certain amount of reward dollars every time you make a purchase anywhere.
+You can get a $50 onboard credit, if you use the Disney Visa Rewards Card to pay for your cruise.
+You also earn Disney Dollars every time that you use the card.
+Those dollars can be redeemed at Walt Disney World, Disneyland, DCL, and the Disney Store.
+Depending on which type of card you get (premier or regular), you earn a certain amount of reward dollars every time that you make a purchase anywhere.

 5/Book as early as possible